Your guide fixer-upper mortgage loans

 Still, you’ll need to meet household income limits, so check your area median income (AMI) here.
 In addition, this type of loan cannot be used to finance investment properties — only primary residences are allowed.

-Other financing options for a fixer-upper home
+Another option for financing a fixer-upper home

 How to buy a fixer-upper home